hdelva/fosite/thesis/report.md

 The `is` operator compares the addresses of two objects and returns `True` if and only if they're equal.
 We can mimic this behavior -- and answer with certainty and under which conditions the two operands' point to the same location.
 The resulting mapping will use the merged paths of the operands to point to the `True` object.
 The `==` operator should be similar.
 Technically it depends on the implementation of the `__eq__` method, but let's assume that it has a decent implementation.
 In that case it should at least return `True` if both operands point to the same object -- as with `is`.
 A similar reasoning can be applied to the `!=`, `<=`, and `>=` operators.

 We can also handle the `and`, `or`, and `not` operators in a similar way.
-If both operands already point to `True` we can merge the paths and return a mapping that points to `True` as well.
+If both operands already point to `True`, we can merge the paths and return a mapping that points to `True` as well.
 The other two operators are analogous.

 We combine the paths of both operands to get a new mapping.
-This means means that we must only consider path pairs that are mergeable, if not those operand pairs cannot actually exist at runtime.
-Failure to meet this requirement will lead to false positives very quickly.
+This means that we must only consider path pairs that are mergeable.
+Failing to meet this requirement will lead to false positives very quickly.

 ## Conditionals

-Evaluating the test of a conditional branch can give us useful information to evaluate the individual branches with.
+Evaluating the test of a conditional branch can give us useful information for the evaluation the individual branches.
 If that information includes for example that we are sure that `x` is not `None`, we should disregard any mapping that says otherwise.
 Even better, we can exclude any mapping that would occur under the same contradictory conditions -- even if those mappings don't have an explicit connection to `x`.

 \begin{code}
   \begin{tcblisting}{listing only,